V100 History BA Undergraduate 2021

 Alongside ‘Conversations’, students take four further modules.
 These are taught intensively over half of the academic year.
 There are many other departments in the University, of course, and you may take modules from other departments as well – but you may not take more than 40 credits (normally the equivalent of two modules) across your second and third years.
 As in the first year, our focus on research-led teaching means that the modules on offer will vary year by year.

-This list gives you an idea of some of the modules running in 2019/20:
+This list gives you an idea of example modules:

 - Conversations Strands: The End of the Roman Empire; Slavery in Modern Africa; Discipline and Modernity